andygibson/datavalve/samples/wicketDemo/readme.txt

 panel.

-The source code is organized into different sections under the main org.fluttercode.spigot.samples.wicketdemo package for the different types of pages.
+The source code is organized into different sections under the main org.fluttercode.datavalve.samples.wicketdemo package for the different types of pages.
 In each package, we typically have one abstract web page for the type of provider we are demonstrating with an abstract method to get the dataset from the subclass.
 The subclasses just extend this abstract page and create the provider for that